Hopperpop/Hopperpop.github.io/_posts/2023-05-10-linked-list-in-twincat-part-3.md

 ### - __QUERYPOINTER & __QUERYINTERFACE
 The `__QUERYPOINTER` and `__QUERYINTERFACE` are both extensions of IEC61131-3.
 They aren't used a lot, but they provide some interesting OOP mechanisms.
 These operators make it possible to make a clear separation with the linked list implementation and the function block that extends the list.

 `__QUERYPOINTER` will return the pointer to the function block that implements the given interface.
 If we ask the master node to return the node interface of the first element.
-We can now convert that interface to a pointer to the containing function block.
+We can now convert that node interface to a pointer to the containing function block.
 In our example a pointer to `FB_Car`.
 By having the pointer we have full control over the car.
 The return value of this operator is a boolean that let us know if the casting was successful.

 > For the operator to work, the requested interface need to extend `__System.IQueryInterface`.
 In part 1 we did this with the ITF_LinkedList_Node interface.
 {: .prompt-tip }